 Size and speed of the object

 Minimizing the effects of impact is of paramount importance in railway windshields.
-NASG Holdings has developed anti-spall windows, using laminating materials such as Spallshield film that increase window strength and greatly reduce the possibility of glass fragments showering operator or passenger areas should an impact occur.
+NASG Holdings LLC has developed anti-spall windows, using laminating materials such as Spallshield film that increase window strength and greatly reduce the possibility of glass fragments showering operator or passenger areas should an impact occur.

 NASG offers a complete line of windshields and side window systems certified in accordance with following U.S. and Canadian railway standards.

 FRA Type I